Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 UConn Betting Records & Stats

-- In 18 of 29 games this season, UConn and its opponents have gone over 139.5 points.
+- UConn and its opponents have gone over 139.5 combined points in 18 of 29 games this season.

-- UConn has an average total of 143.1 in its contests this year, 3.6 more points than this game's over/under.
+- UConn's matchups this year have an average total of 143.1, 3.6 more points than this game's over/under.

 UConn vs. Arkansas Over/Under Stats